sesamesoftware/DeploymentGuide/Datasources/GoogleBigQuery.md

 1. From the front page of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
 2. On the next screen, choose a label for your Datasource.
-   1. Recommended: ‘Source MongoDB' or something similar.
+   1. Recommended: ‘Source Google Big Query' or something similar.
-   2. Select MongoDB Template
+   2. Select GoogleBigQuery Template
    3. Click Save
 3. {img goes here}
 4. Logon Information Section
-   1. Server
-   2. Database: *MongoDB Name*
-   3. Schema: *Database schema, use % if unknown.*
-   4. Port: *Default 27017*
-   5. User: *Login name for database user*
-   6. Password: *Password for database user*
-   7. AuthMechanism: *Auth mechanism that Mongo will use to authenticate the connection.*
-      1. SCRAM-SHA-1
+   1. OAuthAccessToken
-      2. SCRAM-SHA-256
+   2. ProjectId
-      3. PLAIN
+   3. DatasetId
-      4. GSSAPI
+   4. InitiateOAuth
-   8. AuthDatabase *Name of Mongo database used for authentication.*
-   9. RowScanDepth: *The maximum number of rows to scan to look for the columns available in a table.
-Set this property to  gain more control over how the provider applies data types to collections; default 100*
-   10. SlaveOK: *Whether provider is allowed to read from secondary servers; default FALSE.*
-   11. ReadPreference: *Accepted values are primary, primaryPreferred, secondary, secondaryPreferred, and nearest.*
-   12. ReplicaSet: *Specify multiple servers in addition to the one configured in Server and Port.
-Specify server name and port; separate servers with a comma.*
+   5. UseStreamingInserts
-   13. Batch Mode
+   13. Batch
    14. Batch Size *Default 200*
    15. First Record Date *Default 1970-01-01*
    16. Date Fields *See below*